harding/old-docs-history-bitcoin.org/en/developer-guide.md

 2. Add a 0x80 byte in front of it for [mainnet][] addresses or 0xef for [testnet][] addresses.

-3. Perform a SHA-256 hash on the extended key.
+3. Perform a SHA-256 hash on the extended&nbsp;key.

 4. Performa SHA-256 hash on result of SHA-256 hash.

 5. Take the first 4 bytes of the second SHA-256 hash; this is the checksum.

-6. Add the 4 checksum bytes from point 5 at the end of the extended key from point 2.
+6. Add the 4 checksum bytes from point 5 at the end of the extended&nbsp;key from point 2.

 7. Convert the result from a byte string into a Base58 string using Base58Check encoding.